Toronto Property Title Review Lawyer

 While it is possible to back out of a real estate deal, there are potential consequences.
 In cases where the seller incurs expenses such as mortgage holding costs or legal fees, or is unable to quickly resell the property, there is a likelihood that you may lose some or all of your deposit.
 Furthermore, if your offer was considerably higher than the new buyer's, the other party may choose to pursue legal action against you.

-Purchasing land entails paying taxes to the Province of Ontario, which are determined by the land's assessed value.
-If you are a first-time homebuyer, you may qualify for a partial refund of the land transfer tax.
+Purchasing land entails paying taxes to the Province of Ontario, determined by the land's assessed value.
+If you are a first-time homebuyer, you may qualify for a partial land transfer tax refund.

 Please refer to the Government of Ontario website for calculating the Ontario Land Transfer Tax: